-Further east, Mono Hot Springs Resort is about 90 miles east of Fresno, but it will take about 2.5 hours to get to its secluded mountain location on the edge of the Ansel Adams Wilderness.
+Mono Hot Springs Resort is about 90 miles east of Fresno, but it will take about 2.5 hours to get from there to its secluded mountain location on the edge of the Ansel Adams Wilderness.
 The outdoor, jetted pool is filled with natural mineral water and has views of Mt.
 Hooper.

-If wasn't already enough to get excited about in the Southland, these places will surely get you warmed up even more:
+If there wasn't already enough to get excited about in SoCal, these places will surely get you warmed up even more:

-- Beverly Hot Springs is the only natural hot spring spa in Los Angeles.
+- Los Angeles: Beverly Hot Springs is the only natural hot spring spa in Los Angeles.
 It gets its naturally-carbonated water from a spring discovered by accident in the 1930s when a wildcat driller was looking for oil.

-- Glen Ivy Hot Springs has been a favorite of mine for many years.
-Facilities include natural waters and red clay mud baths that give it the nickname "Club Mud."
+- Glen Ivy Hot Springs is between LA and Palm Springs.
+Their facilities include natural waters and red clay mud baths that give it the nickname "Club Mud."
 It's about 60 miles from Los Angeles and 90 miles from San Diego.

 Palm Springs Area

 There are so many hot water spas near Palm Springs that you might begin to rethink its reputation as a desert locale.
-Most of them are east of town where the Desert Hot Springs Resorts include some of the best-rated places in the state for rest and relaxation.
-At one of them, you can wear your bathrobe all day long, even to dinner.
-At others, standard attire is nothing at all.
+Most of them are east of town where the Desert Hot Springs resorts include some of the best-rated places in the state for rest and relaxation.

 Lots of geologic activity beneath the surface means lots of thermal features and pools on the surface.
 And that's exactly what you will find on the eastern side of the Sierras.
-Our guide to Eastern California hot springs will lead you to some of the best outdoor pools in the state as well as a few resorts and a little-known getaway near the Nevada border.
+Use the guide to Eastern California hot springs to find some of the best outdoor pools in the state, as well as a few resorts and a little-known getaway near the Nevada border.